signalfx/tracing-examples/android/README.md

 ## Part 1: First steps

-In this part of the workshop, you will get the code downloaded to your computer, and running locally, either using your own Android device or using the Android simulator on your local computer.
+In this part of the workshop, you will get the code downloaded to your computer, and running locally, either using your own Android device or using the Android emulator on your local computer.

 | Objective  | To get the Android workshop app loaded into Android Studio and running locally |
 | ---        | ---